 - Skin tone sensor doesn’t select your intensity level

-- The user reviews aren’t as helpful or as informative as expected
+- There’s mixed online feedback and some aren’t as helpful or as informative as expected

 - Silk’n European customer support is flaky

 - Unclear guidance on suitable hair colours (read the full review)